Boomer Sooner: Gabriel late TD pass as No. 12 Oklahoma beats No. 3 Texas in Red River rivalry

-The pocket was collapsing around Gabriel when appeared to do a jump step as he threw the game-winner for the Sooners (6-0, 3-0 Big 12), to Anderson in the back of the end zone.

-“Bake called me last night, he told me to do whatever it takes,” Gabriel said, referring to former Sooners quarterback Baker Mayfield.
-“I’m all about OU football.
-I love this place, this is what college football is all about.”

 Gabriel completed 23 of 38 passes for 285 yards and ran 14 times for 113 yards and a score.
-The left-handed quarterback had transferred from UCF before last season, but missed the Sooners' 49-0 loss to Texas last October because of a concussion the previous week.
+The left-handed quarterback from Hawaii, who wore a customary lei on the field after the game, had transferred from UCF before last season, but missed the Sooners’ 49-0 loss to Texas last October because of a concussion the previous week.

+“He’s the calmest guy I’ve ever been around at the quarterback position,” Sooners coach Brent Venables said.
+“He was fearless.
+I don’t put any limits on what Dillon can do.
+He’s playing as confident as anybody on our team right now.”

 “We didn’t play our best football today.
 Our inability to corral the quarterback … hurt us, especially in the second half,” Texas coach Steve Sarkisian said.
 “The promising thing is we know we can play better than we did today.
 And we will.”

+They could play the Sooners again, if both make it to the Big 12 championship game on Dec.
+2.

-Quinn Ewers completed 31 of 37 passes for 346 yards, but his final throw from near midfield was knocked down near the goal line as time expired.
+Quinn Ewers was responsible for all three Texas turnovers, with two interceptions and a fumble, but completed 31 of 37 passes for 346 yards.
+His final throw from near midfield was knocked down near the goal line as time expired.

 Jonathon Brooks, held out the end zone on three consecutive plays after Texas got to the 1 on its previous drive, tied the game at 27-27 on a 29-yard TD run with 6:10 left.
 Brooks finished with 129 yards rushing, his fourth consecutive 100-yard game.